 , The Hobbit

 trilogy and Pirates of the Caribbean: Dead Men Tell No Tales

 .
 He was nominated for Best Achievement in Makeup and Hairstyling at the 85th Academy Awards for The Hobbit: An Unexpected Journey.

 Roque Cozzette is a make-up artist, photographer, innovator and educator who thinks creatively and creates strategically.
 His talent comes from the orchestrated sensibilities of hands, head and heart.
-He’s a seasoned beauty-industry pro with a multifaceted career spanning three decades, experienced in photography, television, print, fashion, celebrity image and cosmetic product development.
-He has co-created with celebrities including Christina Milian and Melody Gardot, and his brand, Cozzette, offers cruelty-free cosmetics, make-up brushes and beauty photography.
+He’s a seasoned beauty-industry pro with a multifaceted career spanning three decades.
+He is experienced in photography, television, print, fashion, celebrity image and cosmetic product development.
+He has co-created with celebrities including Christina Milian and Melody Gardot, and his brand (Cozzette) offers cruelty-free cosmetics, make-up brushes and beauty photography.

 Sidney Cumbie is a self-taught prosthetic make-up artist and has been working for the RBFX Prosthetic Catalog for the past three years.
 He has also appeared on the SyFy hit TV show FaceOff where he competed as a contestant.
 Sidney doesn't just apply the make-up though, he is also a creature model and has sat for top artists such as Bill Corso and Chris Nelson.

 Co-founder of Glamsquad Sydney, Girowal joined Matticulous Group in 2013, working closely to help the company create products.
 Leaving her job as a marketing executive Girowal turned to the world of beauty to pursue her passion.
 Girowal is a freelance artist working on music videos and editorial projects in Sydney for the past four years.
 Juggling motherhood and her passion has been a huge challenge, but as she says: You never work a day in your life if you love what you do.